AIP-Group-week2/tg.aip.project/readme.md

 -----------------------------------------------------------------------------------------------------------------------------------
 ->Coding convention - v1.0

+-Environment Laravel 5.4, PHP >= 7.0.0 OpenSSL PHP Extension, PDO PHP Extension, Mbstring PHP Extension, Tokenizer PHP Extension, XML PHP Extension

 -Variables are in camelCase such as getName, getEmailAdd etc.

 -Comment on every function.

 -Developers must comment any of updates and changes.

+-Functions and parameters:Avoid passing huge numbers of parameters to functions or constructors.

+-Using assignment as an expression is surprising to the reader and looks like an error.
+Do not write code like this: if ( $a = foo() ) {
+    bar();
+}

 -Use <https://> instead of <http://> or <//> when omitting the protocols.